German submarine U-109 (1940): Fifth patrol

-Her fifth patrol was also eventful.
-Having left Lorient on 25 March 1942, the U-boat headed to the southern coast of the United States.
+The fifth patrol was also eventful.
+Having left Lorient on 25 March 1942, U-109 headed to the southern coast of the United States.
 On 20 April, she sank the British merchant vessel Harpagon.
 This was followed by the damaging of the British ship La Paz off the coast of Florida on 1 May.
-Two days later, on 3 May, U-109 torpedoed and sank the Dutch vessel Laertes.
+Two days later on 3 May, U-109 torpedoed and sank the Dutch vessel Laertes.
 She returned to Lorient on 3 June 1942, after 72 days at sea.

 Sixth patrol

-Much like her second patrol, U-109s sixth foray took place off the coast of Africa.
-For 81 days, she traveled as far south as the Gold Coast and sank five enemy vessels: the Norwegian Arthur W. Sewall on 7 August; and a further four British vessels, Vimeira on 11 August, Ocean Might on 3 September, Tuscan Star on 6 September and Peterton on 17 September.
+Like her second patrol, U-109s sixth foray took place off the coast of Africa.
+For 81 days, she travelled as far south as the Gold Coast and sank five enemy vessels: the Norwegian Arthur W. Sewall on 7 August; and a further four British vessels, Vimeira on 11 August, Ocean Might on 3 September, Tuscan Star on 6 September and Peterton on 17 September.
 U-109 then returned to Lorient on 6 October 1942.

 Seventh patrol

-The U-109 left Lorient on 28 November 1942 and traveled south off the northern coast of South America.
-On its way the U-boat attacked a naval force but suffered a heavy depth charge counterattack.
-Before Trinidad on 26 December, the boat suffered again a depth charge counterattack from a lone ship she had attacked and as a result Bleichrodt suffered a nervous breakdown.
-Finally on 30 December the first watch officer had to take over and he brought the U-boat back home.
+U-109 left Lorient on 28 November 1942 and sailed south, to the northern coast of South America.
+On her way she attacked a naval force but suffered a heavy depth charge counterattack.
+Off Trinidad on 26 December, U-109 suffered another depth charge counterattack from a lone ship she had attacked, and as a result Bleichrodt had a nervous breakdown.
+On 30 December the 1st Watch Officer had to take over and he brought the U-boat back to base.
 U-109 rendezvoused with U-558 which transferred a backup officer to her.

 On 23 January 1943, she returned to Lorient without any victories.
-Bleichrodt was transferred to hospital and left the U-109.
+Bleichrodt was transferred to hospital and left U-109.

 Eighth patrol

-The submarine left port on 3 March and travelled as far south as the Azores, circled the island chain and returned to Lorient on 1 April after 30 days at sea and without sighting any enemy vessels.
+U-109 left port on 3 March and travelled as far south as the Azores, circled the island chain and returned to Lorient on 1 April after 30 days at sea and without sighting any enemy vessels.

 Loss

-U-109s ninth and last war patrol took place from 28 April 1943, when she left Lorient, on 4 May.
-She was sunk by four depth charges from a RAF Liberator aircraft (89 Squadron) south of Ireland.
-The aircraft was flying to a rendezvous with an Allied convoy when it detected the boat with its H2S radar, north-east of the Azores.
+U-109s ninth and last voyage took place from 28 April 1943, when she left Lorient, until 4 May.
+She was sunk by four depth charges from an RAF Liberator of 89 Squadron south of Ireland.
+The aircraft was flying to a rendezvous with an Allied convoy north-east of the Azores when it detected the boat with its H2S radar.
 The U-boat was seen to surface before slowly sinking, apparently with enough time for the crew to abandon her, although none were seen to emerge from her hatches.
 It is assumed that all 52 of her crew went down with her.

 Wolfpacks

-U-109 took part in four wolfpacks, namely:
+U-109 was part of four Wolfpacks: